Angry Harry

 And so it is that the truth about non-homicide domestic violence is that, when one includes all those actions that can be legitimately counted as 'abusive'- and these should include those abuses by the state at the behest of women - it is men who make up the vast majority of the victims of non-homicide domestic violence - not women!

-End Note 1: The official figures for 'relationship' violence also do not include those common instances wherein women goad other men (often relatives) into perpetrating acts of violence against their partners on their behalf.
-As such, the amount of domestic violence that is endured by men is even greater than indicated in the above piece.
+1: The official figures for 'relationship' violence also do not include those common instances wherein women goad other men (often relatives) into perpetrating acts of violence against their partners on their behalf.
+As such, the amount of domestic violence that is endured by men is even greater than indicated in the above piece; e.g. see Victims of Domestic Violence.

-End Note 2: Women also make false allegations of sex-assault against their partners by the thousand every year - e.g. see Rape Baloney.
+4: Women make false allegations of sex-assault against their partners by the thousand every year - e.g. see The Truth About The Rape Statistics.
 These false allegations should also be counted as acts of 'domestic violence'; but, needless to say, they are not.

 Writing Letters = "Intimate Violence" The British Crime Survey’s summary in its chapter on intimate violence flags up the fact that ‘stalking’ was the most common form of intimate violence experienced in the past year.
 This may seem like a cause for alarm.
 Yet dig deeper into the report and it confirms that most stalking convictions were for letter-writing or telephone calls (67 per cent) Tessa Mayes